-In this section we investigate the expected depth of a rooted tree which is built by adjoining each new vertex to one of the existing vertices chosen at random.
-We will show that with high probability the depth of the tree of ivertices is at most $O(\log i)$ .
+In this section we investigate the expected depth of a rooted tree which is built be adjoining each new vertex to one of the existing vertices chosen at random.
+We will show that with high probability the depth of the tree of i vertices is at most $O(\log i)$.

-Let $T_i$ be a random variable whose value is a rooted tree with i + 1 vertices, including the root vertex.
-So $T_0$ consists of the root vertex only.
-Let $T{i+1}$ be defined by uniformly selecting one of the i + 1 vertices in $T_i$ and attaching a new vertex to the selected vertex.
+Let T_i be a random variable whose value is a rooted tree with i+1 vertices, including the root vertex.
+So T_0 consists of the root vertex only.
+Let T{i+1} be defined by uniformly selecting one of the i + 1 vertices in T_i and attaching a new vertex to the selected vertex.

-Define random variables $D_i$ to be the depth of the ith vertex, where the root has depth -1, a vertex adjacent to the root has depth 0 and so on.
-Let $M_i$ be the depth of the tree $T_i$ , so
+Define random variables D_i to be the depth of the ith vertex, where the root has depth -1, a vertex adjacent to the root has depth 0 and so on.
+Let M_i be the depth of the tree T_i , so